boonet/policyexpertTT/Readme.md

 1. Clone/Download the project

 2. **If running on windows** change/comment `chrome.path` within
-   config.properties to reflect your os
+   `config.properties` file to reflect your os

 3. On mac, no need for anything